 Once submitted, your appeal maybe considered by a Sifting Panel and a Review Panel.
 You are not required to attend these meetings.

-- What does the Sifting and Review Panel do?
+- What is the role of the Sifting and the Review Panel?

 The Sifting Panel will consider your appeal (and supporting evidence) and will decide either to accept or reject your appeal.
 If accepted, your appeal will be sent to your School for a response.